DomoticASW/.github/profile/README.md

 - Results of a scheduled automation

 There are two types of users:
 - **Admin**: Can add and remove devices from the system and define which devices other users can interact with.
-(Admins also use the system, they’re not technical staff.)
+(The admin also uses the system, he's not technical staff.)
 - **User**: Can only interact with devices they’ve been given access to by the admin.

 The system includes an authentication feature so that only authenticated users can interact with it.